 As a small business owner, you work hard to grow your business.
-Some days you feel like the chief cook and bottle washer between all of the duties that require your attention.
-Things like customers, vendors, employees, and marketing strategies are certainly important but don’t neglect the importance of your business credit.
-Here are 4 quick tips to boost your small business line of credit:
+Some days, you feel like the chief cook and bottle washer between all the duties that require your attention.
+Customers, vendors, employees, and marketing strategies are certainly important but don’t neglect the importance of your business credit.
+Here are four quick tips to boost your small business line of credit:

-You’re probably familiar with personal credit and how your FICO score impacts creditworthiness and the terms you’re approved for.
-Business credit is similar and creditors will look at your scores from Dunn & Bradstreet, Experian and Equifax to determine the risk they face in lending to your business.
-One of the most important is your Paydex score, which is rated on a scale from 0-100 and is something you can increase by applying a few quick tips.
+You’re probably familiar with personal credit, how your FICO score impacts creditworthiness, and the terms you’re approved for.
+Business credit is similar, and creditors will look at your scores from Dunn & Bradstreet, Experian, and Equifax to determine the risk they face in lending to your business.
+One of the most significant is your Paydex score, which is rated on a scale from 0-100 and is something you can increase by applying a few quick tips.

-- Make your payments on time and avoid any delinquency on your accounts.
-Perhaps this seems obvious, but this is one of the most important factor s of your business credit.
-Creditors want to know that you can and have paid back debts in a timely manner.
+1. Make your payments on time and avoid any delinquency on your accounts.
+Perhaps this seems obvious, but this is one of the most essential factors of your business credit.
+Creditors want to know that you can and have paid back debts promptly.

-- Establish credit that’s tied to your business.
+2. Establish credit that’s tied to your business.
 Like the tip above, creditors want to see that you can responsibly manage credit cards or small business loans.
-Make sure that whoever you borrow from reports your information, so you can benefit from good experience.
+Make sure that whoever you borrow from reports your information so you can benefit from a good experience.

-- Keep your debt low.
+3. Keep your debt low.
 While it’s a good practice to use revolving credit, keep the balances low compared to the limits.
-For example, try not to use all of the available credit on a credit card.
-A low ratio can actually help boost your score.
+For example, try not to use all the available credit on a credit card.
+A low ratio can help boost your score.

-- Keep an eye on your business credit reports.
+4. Keep an eye on your business credit reports.
 You can find your reports from the three agencies: Dunn & Bradstreet, Equifax, and Experian.
-Be sure to check for accuracy, because sometimes mistakes are made and disputing an error can have a significant impact on your score.
+Be sure to check for accuracy because mistakes are sometimes made, and disputing an error can significantly impact your score.

-Use the tips above to build and boost business credit to ensure your credit rating is strong and fulfill your business line of credit requirements.
-Having good personal and business credit scores will help you get bigger loans and better terms.
+Use the tips above to build and boost business credit to ensure your credit rating is strong and fulfills your business line of credit requirements.
+Good personal and business credit scores will help you get bigger loans and better terms.
 In today’s lending environment, you want every advantage possible when it’s time to borrow.